acidonper/ocp-gitops-argocd-with-sealed-secrets/README.md

 > **NOTE**
 >
-> Red Hat Openshift GitOps operator installs automatically an Argo CD instance in the namespace *openshift-gitops* that can be used to support a GitOps strategy
+> Red Hat Openshift GitOps operator installs automatically an ArgoCD instance in the namespace *openshift-gitops* that can be used to support a GitOps strategy.

 Once the Argo CD instance and the ArgoCD application are created, it will be possible to review the *SealedSecret* object created and the respective *Secret* in Openshift: